vittoriofino/Progetto_Tesisquare/README.md

 - Integrate with Tesisquare's existing business intelligence systems

 ## 🙏 Acknowledgments
-Special thanks to Tesisquare for providing the dataset and valuable business context.
-We appreciate the guidance from our instructors at [University/Institution] who supported our analytical approach and methodology.
+Special thanks to Tesisquare for providing the dataset.
+We appreciate the guidance from our instructors at ITIS Mario Delpozzo who supported our analytical approach and methodology.

 ---
 © 2025 Tesisquare Data Analysis Team | For questions, contact: vittoriofino06@gmail.com